Crockpot Apple Cinnamon Oatmeal

 You can sure double the ingredients but use a larger crockpot.

-You know something else you could do?
+Do you know something else you could do?
 Add a few chopped dates.
 Right at the beginning with everything else.
-Wouldn't that be good!
+Wouldn’t that be good?
 Like I said, I could eat oatmeal every day.

-You can tell I'm hooked on crock~pots.
+You can tell I’m hooked on crock-pots.
 They really do make life easier.
-I'm an absolute believer that cooking apple cinnamon oatmeal in the crockpot for your mornings is absolutely the way to go.
+I absolutely believe that cooking apple cinnamon oatmeal in the crockpot for your mornings is the way to go.
 So good!

 Crockpot Apple Cinnamon Oatmeal FAQs